hypo69/hypo/docs/gemini/en/consultant/src/webdriver/_docs/driver_dependency_tree.md

     ElementNotInteractableException,
     ElementNotVisibleException,
 )
+from src.settings import gs
-from src.settings.gs import GSSettings from src.webdriver.executor import ExecuteLocator from src.webdriver.javascript import JavaScript from src.utils.pprint import pprint from src.logger import logger from src.exceptions import WebDriverException
+from src.webdriver.executor import ExecuteLocator from src.webdriver.javascript import JavaScript from src.utils import pprint from src.logger import logger from src.exceptions import WebDriverException

 class DriverBase:
-    """Base class for web driver interactions."""
+    """Base class for driver interactions."""

-    def __init__(self, *args, **kwargs):
+    def __init__(self, driver_instance):
-        """Initializes the driver with provided arguments.
+        """Initializes the driver instance.

-        :param args: Variable length argument list.
-        :param kwargs: Keyword arguments.
+        Args:
+            driver_instance: The Selenium WebDriver instance.
         """
-        # ... initialization logic ...
-        self.previous_url = ""
-        self.referrer = ""
-        self.page_lang = ""
-        self.ready_state = None
+        self.d = driver_instance  # Store the driver object
         # ...
+(Initialization logic using self.d)

+    def driver_payload(self):
+        """Returns a payload of relevant driver data.

+        Returns:
+            dict: Driver data payload.
+        """
+        # This method extracts and formats relevant driver data
         # ...
+(Extracting and formatting driver data using self.d)
+        return {}  # Placeholder for return data

-    # ... other methods ...
+    # ...
+(Other methods for element manipulation, navigation, etc.)

-    # (rest of the methods are similar)
+# ...
+(Rest of the code with RST documentation for each method)
 ```

-**Important Note:**  The provided `src.webdriver.driver` file structure is very high-level and incomplete.
-To fully improve the code, you need to provide the actual Python code for the methods (e.g., `get_page_lang`, `click`, etc.) and the relevant parts from `src.settings.gs`, `src.webdriver.executor`, etc.  The improved code above provides the framework with appropriate docstrings, imports, and error handling, but it needs the specific implementation details of the methods.
-The `...` placeholders in the original code are critical to filling in.
-Also, the structure mentions `j_loads` and `j_loads_ns` which are not defined here.
-I can help with the implementation details of those methods if you provide more context and code.